Uberspace/lab/source/guide_conduit.rst

 Congratulations, you now got your own little Matrix server up and running.

-To test if everything is working, you can open https://app.element.io and register an account with it.
+To test if everything is working, you can open https://app.element.io - a matrix web client - and register an account with it.
 If everything worked, you should see the "Admin Room" in your chat list.

 .. warning:: Remember to set ``allow_registration = false`` in the Conduit config and restart it, if you don't want anyone else to use your server.